 Ted was married to the late Kaye Matheny Smith and they have three children, Ted, III, Carolanne and Alex.
 He is a member of the Ozark Baptist church, a member and past president of the Ozark Rotary Club and member of the National Funeral Directors Association.

-William Martin "Bill" Sullivan, Jr. Funeral Director, Embalmer, and Cremationist
+W. M. "Bill" Sullivan, Jr. Owner, Funeral Director, Embalmer, & Cremationist

 Bill was born in Ozark to the late (W. M. Sullivan Sr.), and Inez Adams.
 He is a 1983 graduate of Carroll High School and a veteran of the U. S. Navy.
 Bill began his mortuary apprenticeship in January 1998 at Roy Brown Service Funeral Home in York Alabama while attending East Mississippi College of Mortuary Science.
-He graduated Magna Cum Laude in May of 2000 with academic honors and an Associates of Arts in Funeral Service Degree.
-In December of 1999 he obtained licensure from The National Board of Funeral Service and presently holds a Funeral Director, Embalmer, and Cremation license.
+He graduated December of 1999 with academic honors and an Associates of Arts in Funeral Service Degree.
+After graduation he obtained licensure from The National Board of Funeral Service and presently holds a Funeral Director, Embalmer, and Cremation license.
 Bill believes that funeral service is a calling, his ministry, and a privilege.
 He is married to the former Betty Ann Wilkerson of Ewell and they have three daughters; Brandy (Ryan) Rhoades, Amber Stephenson, Mikaela Sullivan, and ten grandchildren.
 They are members of Chalkhead Baptist Church in Ewell.
 Bill sings in the choir, is a Gideon in the Dale County Camp, and a member of the National Funeral Directors Association.
 He is an avid Alabama fan and enjoys motor sports and hotrods.

 Shelia was born in Ozark to the late James Wyatt Skipper and Adell Grant Skipper.
 She graduated from Carroll High School in 1969 and attended Enterprise Community College.
 Shelia worked with Avondale Mills and Archer Daniels Midland prior to 1996 when she began working with Holman Funeral Home in Ozark.
 She has been a Licensed Funeral Director since 2000.
 Shelia is a Christian and member of the New Hope Baptist Church.
 She feels that having the opportunity to assist families during their sorrow is a gift from God.
 She married the love of her life, Jimmy Searcy, in 1976 and they have one daughter and son, Leanne and Richard Pinyan; one grandson, Trevor Cole Pinyan.